You know every day is an opportunity to create a mini health retreat experience, however, some people need the diagnosis to jolt them into action!

-One of my clients came to me with a folder full of X-ray’s, Doctors reports, Medication details and appointments for the proposed surgery date.
-They were now faced with the prospect of their mortality and realized that everything they had been doing up until the present day, had been creating their disease, and they were abruptly brought into the zone, where the focus was now on some new lifestyle habits and choices, new emphasis on living, but now with URGENCY!
+One of my clients came to me with a folder full of X-rays, doctor reports, Medication details and appointments for the proposed surgery date.
+They were now faced with the prospect of their mortality and realized that everything they had been doing up until that present day, had been creating their disease, and they were abruptly brought into the zone, where the focus was now on the new lifestyle habits and choices, and the new emphasis on living, but now with URGENCY!

 This person was in some mental turmoil, to say the least, but now completely motivated to make some changes.
-My job was to help my client understand the ingredients they were using for their ‘lifestyle disease cake’ and what brought the condition to them in the first place, so they could make some positive changes and not repeat the pattern.
+My role in all this was to help my client identify how creative they were in their design and the ingredients they were using for their ‘lifestyle disease cake’.
+I wanted to help this person identify what brought the condition to them in the first place.

 Sue is unselfish, always willing to sacrifice her time to meet someone else’s needs.
 She would go out of her way to make sure her kids didn’t go without, even if it meant putting herself back from what she needed!